Digital image sharing means faster diagnosis, more collaboration, and better visual data for pathologists

 - When it comes to HIPAA, digital sharing is more private and secure, provided it’s done with proper encryption and protocols

-Digitization has transformed many aspects of the medical profession, and that includes pathology, where high-throughput scanners and sophisticated software create high-resolution digital images.
+Digitization has transformed many aspects of the medical profession, and that includes pathology, where high-throughput scanners and sophisticated software visualize high-resolution digital images.
 These digital slide images are transforming the field of pathology, allowing for image sharing, collaboration, and better outcomes for patients.

 Digital pathology has become ubiquitous in labs around the world and is continuing to expand rapidly as its advantages become obvious.
 It allows for quick second opinions, can help serve remote and understaffed areas, and allows fast access to information.
 In addition, there’s no fear of lost or fading slides, reduced risk of misidentification, and digitization allows for more efficient dynamic workload allocation.